 Skill surveys and employee requests are used to determine the type of training needed by staff.

-The agency employs a full-time continuing education (CE) coordinator with primary responsibility for developing and coordinating statewide CE activities targeting public library staffs.
-The position also assists with coordination of internal staff development.
-Evaluation of the effectiveness of training is accomplished by surveying immediately upon completion of an event and, depending on the type of training, post-evaluative surveying (6 months to 1 year later) may be done.
+Evaluation of the effectiveness of training is accomplished by surveying employees upon completion of an event and, depending on the type of training, post-evaluative surveying (6 months to 1 year later) may be done.
 Implementation of action steps included in annual business plans necessitates and guides training activities, ensuring immediate use of skills and knowledge obtained.
 Informally, training needs become known to managers through daily interaction with employees during the course of carrying out duties and responsibilities.
 The EPMS document is also used to determine the types of training employees need individually.